pratiqdev/axiom/README.md

 # Axiom
+*Inspired by doc browsers like MDWiki and DevBook*

-A customizable file explorer for documentation.
-Point to a repo and browse markdown as styled pages using built in themes
+An experimental web file explorer for documentation.
+Point to a repo, drive, box or CDN and browse markdown as styled pages using built in themes.

 ## Main goals